Fishcake: Denmark

 In Denmark, fiskefrikadeller (fried fish meatballs) are slightly elongated, pan-fried patties much like regular frikadeller.
 They are normally not breaded.
 A similar dish which is boiled, rather than fried, is called fiskeboller and added to certain soups, though it may be closer to a fish version of a knödel.
 In Southern Jutland, fiskefrikadeller sometimes contain smoked pork fat.

 Norway

 In Norway, fiskekaker are made much like the Danish fiskefrikadeller.
 They are fried and served with potatoes or pasta, broccoli and raw grated carrot, and often brown sauce instead of white.

-The type of fish used vary with availability and recipe: Pollock, haddock, herring, wolf-fish and even salmon or trout are sold, and they are often marketed named after the fish they are made of; Seikaker, Koljekaker, Steinbitkaker, etc. Terms like "burger" is also used; "Lakseburger", "Fiskeburger".
+The type of fish used varies with availability and recipe: Pollock, haddock, herring, wolf-fish and even salmon or trout are sold, and they are often marketed named after the fish they are made of; Seikaker, Koljekaker, Steinbitkaker, etc. Terms like "burger" is also used; "Lakseburger", "Fiskeburger".

 Additionally there are fishballs and fishpudding, both more often served with white sauce.